whisthq/whist/host-setup/README.md

 cd ~/fractal/mandelboxes
 ./run_local_mandelbox_image.sh base
 ```

-Additionally, you may optionally execute the command `run-chrome` on your instance, which will run all of the above commands for you, using the `browsers/chrome` image.

 ⚠️ If `./setup_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
 Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.